Knightstone, Weston-super-Mare

 Introduction

 Our engagement letter given to you at the time we accepted to take on the work, together with this document set out the terms on which we accept instructions and charge for our services.
-Should there by any difference between the two then the terms set out in the engagement letter will take precedence.
+Should there be any difference between the two then the terms set out in the engagement letter and appendices will take precedence.

 Responsibility for your Work